 Controlling Production Costs

-Insufficient penetration depth can increase sheet metal manufacturing costs: too much power input in thin-walled components may quickly cause burn-through (scrap rate of 10%+), rework on thick plate components wastes labor, raising unit cost by 30%.
+Insufficient penetration depth can increase sheet metal fabrication price: too much power input in thin-walled components may quickly cause burn-through (scrap rate of 10%+), rework on thick plate components wastes labor, raising unit cost by 30%.

 'Proper depth' holds the secret to finding a balance between laser welding quality and cost.

-Desire to manage sheet metal fabrication prices without sacrificing weld depth?
+Desire to manage sheet metal fabrication price without sacrificing weld depth?
 JS will find the balance between cost and quality.
 Transparent processes and streamlined manufacturing provide complete control from communication to delivery.

 Achieving 'Depth': Five Key Factors Influencing Penetration Depth